close

 Words: 1153|Pages: 3|6 min read

 Today’s society is one that puts great emphasis on competition.
 It isn’t okay to come in last or come in second.
 For many, a true win is when you come in first place.
 From early childhood, children are taught that it is important to try your hardest, but more importantly to win.
-The value of winning, is probably the most prevalent in sporting events.
+The value of winning is probably the most prevalent in sporting events.
 Every year millions tune in to see who wins the Super Bowl or which team wins the NBA finals.
 However, this competition doesn’t just deal with professional sporting events.
-In fact, the completion begins in childhood.
+In fact, the competition begins in childhood.
 Parents go to their children’s games and they push them to win.
 They believe that the true determinant of whether or not their child is good in a sport and/or has potential to become a professional athlete stems from how often he/she wins.
 In this paper, I will express the nature of competition amongst children with relation to their parents as the driving force as well as the negative effects that competitive sports have on children both physically and mentally.

 Get a custom paper now from our expert writers.